Updated: Mar 7

 Directors: Angelique Molina & Kelley Kali

 Kelley Kali performs double duty in the first Covid movie I can truly say does not depend too heavily on its pandemic backdrop to convey legitimate drama.
 It tells the story of a mother, over the course of a day, trying to make that last bit of money so that she can afford rent.
 The simple but critical goal at the center of the film allows for a performance-driven forward momentum as Danny, portrayed magnificently by the aforementioned Kelley Kali, zooms back and forth through town on her roller skates.
 While its small budget shows through on the filming of a couple scenes, that’s also part of the charm: the stimulus check that funded this movie plays its own role in the plot, providing some meta-irony to a mostly predictable sequence of events.
-The euphoria of the satisfaction provided by the last two minutes are enough to garner this film a glowing recommendation in my book; who knows, this might well prove to be a Corona time capsule.
+The euphoria of the satisfaction provided by the last two minutes is enough to garner this film a glowing recommendation in my book; who knows, this might well prove to be a Corona time capsule.

 6. Through the Plexi-Glass: The Last Days of the San Jose